 However, the focus of your Pinterest content strategy should be images designed specifically for Pinterest.

 A Pinterest-specific image is vertical and taller than it is wider.
-The rule of thumb for optimal pins is 2:3 ratio.
-Current recommendation is 1000×1500 pixels.
-Pinterest image specifications are a subject to change.
+The rule of thumb for optimal pins is a 2:3 ratio.
+The current recommendation is 1000×1500 pixels.
+Pinterest image specifications are subject to change.
 If you’re reading this in the future, check the Pinterest best practices page for the most up-to-date sizes.

 Apply your branding